-A straight Ante-Nuptial Contract implies that parties maintain separate estates from the beginning, during and at the end of the marriage.
-Any increase or fall in the estate either parties would not benefit from the estate.
+A straight Antenuptial Contract implies that parties maintain separate estates from the beginning, during and at the end of the marriage.
+Any increase or fall in the estate either party would not benefit from the estate.
 This ANC is appropriate for people who marry more than once or who get married later in life.

 The right to share in the Accrual of the other spouse’s estate arises in the event of death, divorce or if a court orders otherwise.

-The fee includes drafting, all copies, a letter for your minister/priest/marriage officer, registration fees, and of course the consultation fee.
+The fee is R3200.00 INCL VAT and includes drafting, all copies, a letter for your minister/priest/marriage officer, registration fees, and of course the consultation fee.

-Once you are both happy, we will finalise the document for you to sign on the same day.
-The document will then get registered in the Deeds office.
+Once you are both happy, we will finalise a Power Of Attorney for you and your fiancé to sign, authorising us to appear before our notary on your behalf.
+The documents will then get registered in the Deeds office.

 Let’s work together